ttfnrob/wd3/README.md

 - Initialise the database using Rails or simply import the most recent, empty version included in the project root as wd3-dd-mm-yyyy.sql.gz (if you're lazy like me).
 - Adjust database.yml as needed and ensure that you have a recent Mongo dump of the OWD database.
 - Check Rails app loads
+- Adjust MongoDB connection and database details in script/import_subjects.rb and script/import_classifications.rb
-- Import Subjects with `rails runner script/import_subjects.rb`
+- Import Subjects to Pages MySQL table with `rails runner script/import_subjects.rb`
-- Import classifications `rails runner script/import_subjects.rb`
+- Import Classifications to various MySQL tables with `rails runner script/import_classifications.rb`

 Examples:
 --------